 Growing population, increasing urbanisation and a young demographic profile to further strengthen India's consumer base

-India's population grew at a CAGR of 1.9% over 2001 to 2011 according to Census 2011, to ~1.2 billion.
-Also, as per a 2010 census, the country had ~246 million households.
+India's population grew to \sim 1.2 billion according to Census 2011, at a CAGR of 1.9% between 2001 and 2011.
+As of 2010 census, the country had \sim 246 million households.